nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Deleting a module while all modules are being shown at home page

     1. Prerequisites: User is at home page.
 List all modules using the `list-module` command.
-Module `CS1231S` exist in the list.
+Module `CS1231S` exists in the list.

     2. Test case: `delete-module m/CS1231S`<br>
        Expected: `CS1231S` is deleted from the list.
 Details of the deleted module shown in the status message.
 Timestamp in the status bar is updated.